Enrique1987/databricks/01_01_Data_Enginner_Associate/Data-Enginner-Associate-Theorie.md

 - **Bronze**
 - **Silver**
 - **Gold**
-Silver tables enrich data by joining fields from bronze tables.
+Silver tables enrich data by joining fields FROM bronze tables.
 Gold tables provide business level aggregates often used for reporting and dashboarding.

-**Job Runs Page**: Provide a detailed overview of all the jobs executed, including those from DLT pipelines.
+**Job Runs Page**: Provide a detailed overview of all the jobs executed, including those FROM DLT pipelines.
 Clicking on individual tables or task within a job run will providespecifics bout that task.

 **Databricks Tables**Allows you to create tables which are essentially metadata definitions on top of your data.
 These tables can point to data stored in various formats like